Umlamulankunzi/quiz-app/README.md

 ## Overview

 The **Quiz App** is an interactive web application where users can answer multiple-choice questions.
 The application features scoring, time limits, and feedback.
-It’s built using Flask for the backend and CSS for the frontend, with SQLite used for development and MySQL for deployment.
+It’s now built using Django for the backend and CSS for the frontend, with SQLite used for development and MySQL for deployment.

 ## Tech Stack

-- **Backend:** Flask (Python)
+- **Backend:** Django (Python)
 - **Frontend:** HTML, CSS
 - **Database:** SQLite (development), MySQL (deployment)
-- **Authentication:** JWT (JSON Web Tokens)
+- **Authentication:** Django's built-in authentication system

 ## Features

-- User authentication with JWT
+- User authentication with Django's built-in authentication system
 - Scoring and feedback on quiz answers
 - Time limits for each quiz
 - Responsive design for various devices
-- API endpoints to manage quiz questions and results
+- API endpoints to manage quiz questions and results (bonus feature)

 ## Setup Instructions

 ### Prerequisites

 - Python 3.x
-- Flask
+- Django
 - SQLite (for development)
 - MySQL (for deployment)